 This course focuses on the WAN technologies and network services required by converged applications in a network.
 By the end of this course, students will be able to configure PPPoE, GRE, single-homed eBGP, extended IPv4 and IPv6 ACLs.
 Students will also develop the knowledge and skills needed to implement a WLAN in a small-to-medium network.
 For LANs, students will be able to configure SNMP and Cisco SPAN.
 Students will also develop knowledge about QoS and the trends in networking including Cloud, virtualization, and SDN.
 CIT2641 is the second of two courses that will prepare students to take the Cisco Certified Network Associate Routing and Switching (CCNA) exam.
 3 Cr Hrs.
-Prerequisite(s): CIT2631.
+Course Requirement(s): CIT2631 can be taken before or concurrently with this course.